Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: C*-correspondences and product systems

-\begin{proposition} Let $P$ be a unital right LCM subsemigroup of a discrete group $G$ and let $A$ and $B$ be C*-algebras.
-Let $X$ and $Y$ be unitarily equivalent product systems over $P$ with coefficients in $A$ and $B$, respectively.
-Then $X$ is compactly aligned if and only if $Y$ is compactly aligned. \end{proposition} \begin{proof} This is immediate by applying (\ref{Eq:unitcomp}) and (\ref{Eq:unitmult}). \end{proof}
+\begin{remark} Let $X$ and $Y$ be unitarily equivalent product systems over $P$ with coefficients in $A$ and $B$, respectively.
+An application of (\ref{Eq:unitcomp}) and (\ref{Eq:unitmult}) then gives that $X$ is compactly aligned if and only if $Y$ is compactly aligned. \end{remark}